Battle of Changsha (1941): Later Chinese offensive

 Under serious pressure from the Chinese army, Lieutenant General Uchiyama Eitaro ordered his chief of staff Akinaga to burn confidential documents and prepare a place for the divisional commander and his staff to commit suicide.
-After hearing about the intent of the 13th division's staff to die, Lieutenant General Anami ordered an offensive at Yichang.
-The main force of the 39th division and the Hayabuchi task force were tasked with rescuing the 13th division.
-On October 11, the 39th division prepared to launch the offensive.
-At this point, the 233rd infantry engaged fiercely with the 39th corps at Yuquan Temple (玉泉寺).
+After hearing about the intent of the 13th Division's staff to die, Lieutenant General Anami ordered an offensive at Yichang.
+The main force of the 39th Division and the Hayabuchi task force were tasked with rescuing the 13th Division.
+On October 11, the 39th Division prepared to launch the offensive.
+At this point, the 233rd Infantry Regiment engaged fiercely with the 39th Corps at Yuquan Temple (玉泉寺).
 However, most of the Chinese army were already evacuating from Yichang that day.
-Due to heavy rain, the Chinese army’s offensive on all fronts were frustrated by the muddy terrain.
+Due to heavy rain, the Chinese army's offensive on all fronts were frustrated by the muddy terrain.
 Coupled with reports since October 9 of Japanese reinforcements rushing towards Yichang, Chen Cheng ordered his army to retreat.
 On October 11, Chen Cheng reported that various units had been hit by poison gas the previous day.
 After hearing about the situation, Chiang Kai-Shek ordered a stop to the offensive.
-On October 11 and October 12, the 3rd air group dropped a large number of bombs on the retreating Chinese army.
+On October 11 and October 12, the 3rd Air Group dropped a large number of bombs on the retreating Chinese army.

-The Linghekou (嶺河口) garrison had been besieged by the 1st honorary division of the 8th corps and the temporary 5th division of the 73rd corps since October 2.
+The Linghekou (嶺河口) garrison had been besieged by the 1st Honorary Division of the 8th Corps and the 5th Provisional Division of the 73rd Corps since October 2.
 On October 8, Kajiura's regiment attempted to help the garrison but was unable to relieve them due to stubborn Chinese resistance.
 For fifteen days the garrison was encircled until October 17 when the Chinese army retreated.
-Afterwards, the Japanese army concentrated portions of the 4th division, 39th division, and 18th independent mixed brigade to sweep the area, finishing the operation by October 26.
+Afterwards, the Japanese army concentrated portions of the 4th Division, 39th Division, and 18th Independent Mixed Brigade to sweep the area, finishing the operation by October 26.